Ineeza/DatabaseNamingConventions/README.md

 userid
 upid
 ```
-+ Foreign keys should be prefixed with a capitalized FK_ in order to visually denote relationships and also to avoid ambigous table selects.
-After the FK_ the name of the column must comply with our naming conventions.
++ API's ID should be prefixed with a capitalized API_ in order to visually avoid ambigous table selects.
+After the API_ the name of the column must comply with our naming conventions.
 ```
 -- DO THIS --
-FK_user_ID
+API_facebook_ID

 -- NOT THIS --
 fkuserid